gerald-drissner/fuzzy-clock-german/README.md

 ```
 On Linux I use it with conky to show it on my desktop:

+You find an example (file: zeit.conf) of how to include and style the fuzzy clock in German.
 Note that in zeit.conf, you need to adjust the following lines:
+**On which screen/monitor do you want to display the clock?**
+At the beginning, adjust the following line:

 xinerama_head = 2,

 --> I use three screens, so here indicate the screen on which the clock should be displayed.
 IF you have only one screen, delete the line.

-Under ---Placement
+**Under ---Placement**
-Adjust where you want to display the clock.
+--> Adjust where you want to display the clock.

-At the very end:
+**At the very end:**
 You may need to change the font or colors.

+**How to include the Fuzzy Clock in Conky?**
 In general, we use the following code to display the clock in conky:
 ${exec bash-fuzzy-clock}